Lenophyllum guttatum 'Variegatum'

 Lenophyllum guttatum (Rose) Rose

-Lenophyllum guttatum f. variegata is an amazing variegated form of Lenophyllum guttatum with bright red markings.
-It is a perennial succulent that grows up to 8 inches (20 cm) tall.
-The leaves are in opposite pairs on non-flowering shoots, crowded together, boat-shaped, up to 1.4 inches (3.5 cm) long.
-The flowering stems are terminal, up to 8 inches (20 cm) tall, branched towards the apex with 5 to 12, green-yellow flowers.
+Lenophyllum guttatum 'Variegatum' is an attractive succulent with gray-green to grayish-pink leaves with bright red markings.
+It grows up to 8 inches (20 cm) tall.
+Leaves are crowded together and arranged in opposite pairs on non-flowering shoots.
+They are boat-shaped and up to 1.4 inches (3.5 cm) long.
+The flowering stems are up to 8 inches (20 cm) tall, branched towards the apex, and bear 5 to 12 green-yellow flowers.

 USDA hardiness zones 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).